FAQ

 How to integrate KernelSU for an older kernel?

-Please check the Intergrate for non-GKI devices guide.
+Please check the Integrate for non-GKI devices guide.

 Why my Android version is 13, and the kernel shows "android12-5.10"?